 I’ve discussed some of the issues with return to play after ACL reconstructions recently.
 Fear of reinjury and other psychological issues can be huge barriers for many athletes.
 Determining when an athlete is physically capable of not only playing, but also playing at her preinjury level, can be very difficult.
+Can prehab before ACL surgery help?

-Despite these challenges, we should still aim to do everything we can to get athletes and active individuals back to sports and exercise after ACL injuries.
+We should still aim to do everything we can to get athletes and active individuals back to sports and exercise after ACL injuries.
 Just because some studies show that fewer than half of athletes return to play at preinjury levels by 12 months after surgery doesn’t mean that we can’t try strategies to improve these return to play rates.

 Prehab for ACL reconstruction